FreeTAKTeam/FreeTakServer/REST_API_InternalDoc.md

   * creatorUid(optional): the uid of the user associated with the DataPackage defaults to ```server``` if none is provided

 ### DELETE
- accepts the following json data
+ accepts the following JSON data
  ```json
 {
 "DataPackages":[